dwainm/tmux-commander.nvim/SPEC.md

-# tmux-runner.nvim - Plugin Specification
+# tmux-commander.nvim - Plugin Specification

 A Neovim plugin for smart tmux window management and command execution with notifications.